New Big Money Means Upwork Inc. (UPWK) Investors Could Reap Benefit

 Sponsored

-The stock witnessed a -17.53% gain in the last 1 month and extending the period to 3 months gives it a -29.10%, and is 7.96% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.30% over the week and 5.68% over the month.
+The stock witnessed a -12.83% gain in the last 1 month and extending the period to 3 months gives it a -28.15%, and is -12.08% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 3.70% over the week and 5.18% over the month.

 Upwork Inc. (UPWK) Analyst Forecasts